 Do I have access to a heart failure management programme at my hospital?

-Many hospitals have an outpatient heart failure management programme organised by nurses and cardiologists in cooperation with other related services.
+Many hospitals have a multidisciplinary outpatient heart failure management programme organised by nurses and cardiologists in cooperation with other related services such as primary care physicians, physiotherapists, pharmacists, dieticians, geriatricians and social workers.
 These programmes usually manage people with relatively serious symptoms.
 You doctor or nurse will be able to tell you if such a programme is available and appropriate for you.